Learn How to Crochet [Step-By-Step Video Tutorial for Beginners]

 CLICK HERE TO PIN THIS POST

-Crochet is the practice of making compound knots into fabric using a hooked tool.
+Crochet is the art of turning yarn into fabric using a hooked tool.
 With a crochet hook and yarn, you can make anything from decorations for your home to clothing, toys, heirlooms, gifts, and anything else your heart desires.
-And crochet is not as hard as you might think With a little patience and the right teacher, you got this!
+And crochet is not as hard as you might think.
+With a bit of patience and the right teacher, you’ve got this!

 What You Will Learn

 There are hundreds of blog posts, books, and videos out there teaching crochet.
-My video sets itself apart by not only teaching you how to crochet but also helping you truly understand what you just did.
-Learning to crochet is the foundation of your knowledge.
+What makes this video different is that I won’t just show you how—I’ll help you understand what you’re doing so the lessons really stick.
+Learning to crochet builds the foundation for all your future skills.
 Having a strong foundation will help you better grasp more complex concepts down the line.

 Here’s what you can expect from my learn to crochet video: